 To make great cupcakes, you need to first master the basics.
 After all, a beautifully decorated cupcake doesn’t mean anything if the cake itself is gross.
 You have to start with a tasty cupcake canvas!

 So let’s start with my 10 best tips for baking the perfect cupcake!

 It’s hard to go too deep into the specifics of cake-baking here without getting super lengthy and technical, as cake recipes vary so widely.
 But in most cakes (and cupcakes!), the same basic principles apply:

 1. Use the best ingredients available.

 Think you won’t be able to tell the difference between imitation and real vanilla extract, or that Dutch Processed Cocoa won’t make a difference?
 WRONG!
 Using quality ingredients makes a HUGE difference.
 If you taste test a cupcake with fake/cheap/flavorless ingredients next to a cupcake with high-quality stuff, the difference will astound you.
 Go ahead – I dare you!
-My favorite flavor enhancers are the Double Strength Vanilla and Dutch Process Cocoa from Penzey’s – they’re both so rich and have an amazing depth of flavor.
+My favorite flavor enhancers are some Double Strength Vanilla and this fair trade cocoa powder- they’re both so rich and have an amazing depth of flavor.
 Using quality vanilla (and cocoa, if you’re making a chocolate concoction) will make the most noticeable difference in cakes, so prioritize those ingredients over others if you’re low on funds or baking supplies.
 If your recipe calls for white vinegar, substitute apple cider vinegar for a bit more depth.
 I also prefer to make my own buttermilk instead of using store-bought.